QTC-UMD/rydiqule/docs/source/dev/tests.rst

   pytest -m steady_state

 You can also exclude a specific group of tests.
-For example, this command will exlcude tests marked as slow.
+For example, this command will exclude tests marked as slow.

 .. code-block:: shell